anthonybudd/Open-Source-Crypto-ATM/ReadMe.md

 #### Why use concrete not metal?

 Consider the Venn diagram of the parameters of this project.
 A) It must be easy to build B) Require minimal skill to build C) Must be cheap and extremely robust.
-While metal has obvious advantages (not to mention aesthetic), it requires skill to work with and expensive tools.
-Concrete is very cheap, it’s is easy to work with and is exceptionally strong.
+While metal has obvious advantages (not least of which aesthetic), it requires skill to work with and expensive tools.
+Concrete is very cheap, it’s easy to work with and is exceptionally strong.
 Therefore concrete is the obvious choice.